NVIDIA/bare-metal-manager-core/book/src/vm_pxe_client.md

 # Virtual Machine PXE Client
-To test the PXE process using a generic QEMU virtual machinem, you start qemu w/o graphics support.
+To test the PXE process using a generic QEMU virtual machine, you start qemu w/o graphics support.
 If the OS is graphical (e.g. ubuntu livecd) remove `-nographic` and `display none` to have a GUI window start on desktop.